Procedures

 • How many blepharoplasty surgeries have you performed in the past month as the surgeon in charge or the primary surgeon?

-• Do you have board-certification from the American Board of Facial Plastic and Reconstructive Surgery or the American Board of Plastic Surgery?
+• Do you have board certification from the American Board of Facial Plastic and Reconstructive Surgery or the American Board of Plastic Surgery?
 (Both these organizations are reputable in the plastic surgery industry due to their intense requirements for certification.)

-• What is the worst complication you have experienced during or after blepharoplasty and how did you manage this complication?
+• What is the worst complication you have experienced during or after blepharoplasty, and how did you manage this complication?

-• Can I speak with some of your former blepharoplasty patients that have had the procedure in the last month or two?
+• Can I speak with some of your former blepharoplasty patients who have had the procedure in the last month or two?
 (These individuals can provide a firsthand account of their experience and let you know whether their expectations for the operation were adequately met.)

 • Can I see before and after photos of some of your patients?
-(Make sure the pictures are of patients who underwent their procedures with your consultation surgeon as their primary surgeon.)
+(Make sure the pictures are of patients who underwent procedures with your consultation surgeon as their primary surgeon.)

 Upper Blepharoplasty

 During an upper blepharoplasty, Dr. Maas will make incisions along the natural creases of the upper lid, using a combination of a micro cautery dissector and scalpel.
 While some plastic surgeons are now offering eyelid surgery via laser, Dr. Maas believes that the scalpel approach does not increase bleeding during your operation and gives him the precision necessary to produce the best possible result for you.
-As a surgeon that has performed blepharoplasty for many years, he has perfected his techniques to create a positive aesthetic result with minimal downtime and almost no visible scarring afterward.
+As a surgeon who has performed blepharoplasty for many years, he has perfected his techniques to create a positive aesthetic outcome with minimal downtime and almost no visible scarring afterward.
+Through the incisions, Dr. Maas removes the excess skin to expose the underlying muscle.
+A small strip of the exposed muscle is also removed to create a deeper eyelid crease.
+When the muscle has been eliminated, the fat pads are revealed so he can also carefully remove excess fat deposits.
+Once corrections have been made, the incisions are closed with fine sutures that are either absorbable or will be removed in his office within three to five days.

 Lower Blepharoplasty